Democratic Party (Luxembourg)

 The party has often played the minor coalition partner to the Christian Social People's Party (CSV).
-In Gaston Thorn and Xavier Bettel, the DP has provided the only Prime Ministers of Luxembourg since 1945 not to be affiliated with the CSV (1974–79 and 2013–present).
+In Gaston Thorn and Xavier Bettel, the DP has provided the only Prime Ministers of Luxembourg since 1945 not to be affiliated with the CSV (1974–1979 and 2013–2023).
 The party is a member of the Alliance of Liberals and Democrats for Europe (ALDE) and the Liberal International.
 The party has been one of the most influential liberal parties in Europe, due to its strength, its regular involvement in government, its role in international institutions, and Thorn's leadership.

 History

 Emergence as major party

 Although the party traces its history back to the foundation of the Liberal League in 1904, it was founded in its current form on 24 April 1955.
 It was the successor to the Democratic Group, which had grown out of the major group of war-time liberal resistance fighters, the Patriotic and Democratic Group.
 The DP spent the majority of the 1950s and 1960s, under the leadership of Lucien Dury and then Gaston Thorn, establishing itself as the third major party, ahead of the Communist Party.

 At the time of its foundation, the party had six seats in the Chamber of Deputies.
 At the following election in 1959, the DP won 11 seats, allowing it to serve as a minor role in a grand coalition with the Christian Social People's Party (CSV) and Luxembourg Socialist Workers' Party (LSAP).
 However, in 1964, the party went back to six seats.
 In 1968, the DP absorbed the anti-establishment Popular Independent Movement.
 In that year's election, the party benefited from a tide of moderates shifting from an increasingly radical LSAP, returned to 11 seats, and consequently entered into government with the CSV under Prime Minister Pierre Werner.